ewzeng/cs-notes/gitbook/computer_security/crypto/pk-storage.md

 date is ...` and `SK_CA` is the secret key of a trusted certificate authority CA.

-Basically, a trusted party is vouching for the public key of a website.
+Basically, a trusted party (the CA) is vouching for the public key of a website.
 The public key of trusted CA's are usually hardcoded in the browser.

 The advantage of using CAs is scalability: CAs can vouch for the public keys of other CAs, so a browser (like chrome) only needs to hardcode a few root CAs.
-Although it is unlikely that the big CA companies are malicious, security still works best without a third party.
-Also CAs can often make mistakes, and accidentally vouch for incorrect public keys.
+Although it is unlikely that the big CA companies are malicious, security still works best without third parties.
+Also CAs can often make mistakes and accidentally vouch for incorrect public keys.
 In fact, it can be said that the weakest vulnerability in internet security are CAs and digital signatures.